This is the petrol station by Splatford Split. For Haldon Hill, see Winning Post.

 Trivia and History

-The A38 here has a number of exits in quick succession, and the petrol station is not acknowledged by Highways England.
+The A38 here has a number of exits in quick succession, and the petrol station is not acknowledged by the national highway authority.
 This is not unusual for such a small site, especially when there are already so many road signs in the area.
 The entry road is also very short: in 2011 the Highways Agency reported two incidents of vehicles speeding into the site and colliding with the shop.

 What is unusual is that the A380 northbound (maintained by Devon County Council) does have some standard road signs promoting "Kennford services", albeit in a poor state of repair and probably forgotten about.
 These signs direct traffic over the bridge and round to the southbound side.
 The route is somewhat convoluted, especially considering that fuel is already available on the A380 at Telegraph Hill.